 We welcome California families and parents over the age of 21 of any ethnicity, race, religion, gender, gender identity or gender expression, sexual orientation, national origin, or income level.
 Adoptive parents can be single, married, couples, or domestic partners.

-The process for adoption through foster care begins with applying to become a resource parent (the new name used for foster parents) through our online portal.
+The process for adoption through foster care begins with applying to become a resource parent through our online portal.
 If you’d prefer to speak directly to a resource family recruiter, you can use the form at the top of the page to find the nearest Uplift Family Services adoption office.

 The first step of the application includes collecting information such as a criminal record statement, agreement forms, and policy and procedure forms.
 Once completed, a resource family recruiter will contact you to set up an informational interview, start a family and child profile, complete a background check, and finally, a home study is conducted to evaluate your readiness to adopt.